Reusable Industrial Packaging Association: History

 RIPA was founded in early 1942, shortly after the attack on Pearl Harbor and the US entry into World War II.
 It was originally known as the National Barrel and Drum Association (NABADA), and it was formed to coordinate industry activities in support of the war effort.
 The organization continued after the war and served to coordinate industry positions during increased regulation in the 1970s.

+Renaming

 NABADA was eventually renamed as the Reusable Industrial Packaging Association (RIPA).
 Though originally focused on steel drums and barrels, RIPA has come to represent other areas of the industrial packaging industry, such as plastic and fiber packaging.

 From 1948 to 1983, RIPA was headed by Morris Hershson.
 In the late 1970s and early 1980s, Hershson increasingly sought international coordination in the industrial packaging industry.
 RIPA joined with European and Asian trade organizations to found the International Confederation of Container Reconditioners (ICCR) in the mid-1980s.

 Paul Rankin has been the organization's president from 1990 to the present.